 Presumably, stone implements were used along with wood from the earliest times, as shown by hand-axes used by men who lived in caves several millenia before the Mesolithic and Neolithic ages.

-At the beginning of the Israelite period (early Iron Age), copper or bronze was used but, by the 11th century BC (Late Iron Age), iron had been introduced.
+Then by the 11th century BC (Late Iron Age), iron had been introduced.

 Harvesting the crop